yast/yast-autoinstallation/doc/network_scenarios.md

   But there is a difference in case of DNS.
 If the DNS subsection is present then it will not be configured with the proposed one, wich means that for example `resolv.conf` does not exists yet.

-  Of course there is two special cases permited, the most common is with `setup_before_proposal` used to run the network configuration before the registration during the 1st stage and the other one is with a semi-automatic configuration but I will let it out of the scope of this document anyway you can see more about both [here](https://www.suse.com/documentation/sles-12/singlehtml/book_autoyast/book_autoyast.html#CreateProfile.Register).
+  Of course there is two special cases permitted, the most common is with `setup_before_proposal` used to run the network configuration before the registration during the 1st stage and the other one is with a semi-automatic configuration but I will let it out of the scope of this document anyway you can see more about both [here](https://www.suse.com/documentation/sles-12/singlehtml/book_autoyast/book_autoyast.html#CreateProfile.Register).